joshuaduke/FinanceTrackerApp/README.md

-## Project Name & Pitch
+## Project Name
 J-Spender

-An application used to filter data form Twitter based on user preference, built with React, Redux, JavaScript, and CSS.
+An application meant to track cash flow, set up wallets and add manually enter expenses.
+See where your money goes and where they come from every month through expense, wallet graphs.
+Set personal budgets and savings goals to help you not overspend and save for future goals and dreams.
 ## Project Status

 This project is currently in development.
-Users can filter tweets by username and keyword and see visual data representation.
-Functionality to sort by additional parameters is in progress.
+Users can currently sign up and add expenses.

 ## Project Screen Shot(s)